prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 ```
 mkdir ~/quast_output
-/home/jwestrob/quast-5.0.2/quast.py -t 1 [YOUR CONTIG FILENAME HERE] -o ~/quast_output
+quast -t 1 /class_data/practice_assembly/completed_assembly/contig.fa -o ~/quast_output
 ```

 (It will tell you that `python-matplotlib is missing or corrupted.` Don't worry about it.)

 Navigate into `quast_output`.
-Use ```realpath report.html``` to get the full path of the file, download it to your local machine, and visualize it.
+Use ```realpath report.html``` to get the full path of the file, download it to your local machine, and visualize it (use Filezilla for this).
 What do you see?
-If you have time, and your assembly is completed, try this on your completed assembly as well- how different are the stats?
+If you have time, and your assembly is completed, try this on your completed assembly as well?
+To do this run `quast -t 1 /class_data/practice_assembly/completed_assembly/Cow_8_05_scaffold_min1000.fa -o ~/quast_output`.
+How different are the stats?
 In which areas are they most different?

 How exactly to copy these files to your local machine is something I'll leave to you - feel free to ask me questions in class if you can't remember from last week how to do this.
 I believe in you.